Fusion-Lightguns/Fusion-Light-Gun/README.md

           If you wanna donate $$.
 ATM I dont have anything setup to accept monetary donations.

-      - How do I setuo the gun?
+      - How do I setup the gun?

           Please See: https://github.com/Fusion-Lightguns/Fusion-Volt/blob/main/Setup-Volt.md